exercism/ruby/exercises/alphanumeric-pattern-generator/README.md

 Create a program that can generate and manage [alphanumeric](https://en.wikipedia.org/wiki/Alphanumeric) strings based on a given pattern.

 An alphanumeric pattern is a string that contains alphabetic and numeric characters.
-In our example, `.` represents alphabetic characters (a-z) and `#` represents numeric characters (0-9), so the pattern `.#` could produce anything from `A0` to `Z9`.

-An alphanumeric patterns can also have constant values.
+In our example, patterns contain `.`, `#` or any alphanumeric character. `.` represents alphabetic characters (a-z) and `#` represents numeric characters (0-9), so the pattern `.#` could produce anything from `A0` to `Z9`.
+Given patterns can also have constant values.
 For example, the pattern `#.JH1.` could generate any pattern including the values `JH1` as index 2 ,3 and 4 respectively such as `9FJH1P`.

+The goal of this exercise is to create a class that is initialized with a given pattern then generates and validates alphanumeric strings using the pattern.
+The code should utilize the power of Ruby enumerables along with string manipulation to create an elegant algorithm to handle any given pattern.

 * * * *